-From our analysis of the data, we have concluded that the fastest way to send small remittances abroad is via agents of companies like Western Union, MoneyGram, and Xpress Money (cash payments).
-While this method is nearly always the most expensive one in terms of fees, sometimes speed is more important than price.
+From our analysis of the data, we have concluded that the fastest way to send small remittances abroad is via agents of Currency Transfer Companies like Western Union, MoneyGram, and Xpress Money (cash payments).
+While this method is nearly always the most expensive in terms of fees, sometimes speed is more important than price.

-Therefore, my best tip is to use an expensive but ultra-quick service in urgent situations but to otherwise use an online provider.
+Therefore, our best tip is to use an expensive but ultra-quick service in urgent situations but to otherwise use an online provider.

-Read our comprehensive FAQ, and get answers to such questions as:
+Read our comprehensive FX FAQ, and get answers to questions such as:

 - How do FX money transfers work?